 Henry Scott Tuke – An Artist in North Berwick

-This exhibition will feature watercolour paintings of local North Berwick scenes and a selection of oil paintings of the Hamilton-Dalrymple family by artist Henry Scott Tuke RA RWS (1858-1929).
+This exhibition features watercolour paintings of local North Berwick scenes and a selection of oil paintings of the Hamilton-Dalrymple family by artist Henry Scott Tuke RA RWS (1858-1929).

 Tuke, a founding member of the Newlyn School in Cornwall, visited North Berwick as an invited guest of the Hamilton-Dalrymples at the Lodge in the Autumn of 1891.
 During his stay he found time to sketch and paint local scenes and undertake portraits of his hosts.

 The North Berwick series paintings are now part of the Royal Cornwall Polytechnic Society Tuke Collection and are held at the Falmouth Art Gallery.
 This will be the first time in over 100 years the collection has been put on public display.
 A number of Tuke’s more famous Falmouth paintings will also be featured in the exhibition including ‘Our Jack’.

-The free exhibition opens to the public on Good Friday, 3rd April 2015.
-Opening hours are 11am to 4pm from 3-6 April.
-Thereafter it’s open Wednesday to Sunday until 17th May 2015 with the addition of Monday 4th May.
+The free exhibition is now open Wednesday to Sunday until 17th May 2015 with the addition of Monday 4th May.

 Aberlady MIs @ £5.00, North Berwick MIs @ £4.50, North Berwick Cemetery MIs CD @ £7.50, North Berwick Burials @ £5.00 and Whitekirk MIs @ £4.00.